bysc/bysc.github.io/README.md

 # bysc.github.io
 this is my first personal website.
-I write it for fun, because I think web is interesting.
+I write this for fun, because I think web is interesting.